Sept-Dec 2012

 BSE surveillance inCanada has declined from 55,000 animals tested in 2007 to about 35,000 animals per year more recently.

+But, as suggested several times since the start of the outbreak, serious concern exists that these early cases could be just the tip of the iceberg.
 Wednesday 28thNovember 2012To mark international CJD day a group of people who raise awareness and funds for CJD families and their victims, held an event inFairmont,Virginia, USA.
 Balloons were released, photos of loved ones affected and lost to CJD were displayed and victims remembered.
 Below is the link to the video of the event, titled ‘A pathway to hope and awareness’Andrew’s photo was displayed as were many of theUKvictims of vCJD.
 Thank you to everyone at CJD Footwork for remembering my son and all the victims of vCJD here in theUKand across the world.http://www.youtube.com/watch?v=3eVGq9V5DaA&feature=youtu.be

 Friday 24th November 2012